ricardorauber/RestService/README.md

 ### Dealing with the response from the server

 One of the things that many people have issues is with the reponse from the server.
 Casting values, serializing, decoding... the possibilities are unlimited.
-What I tried to achieve with this framework was to have a nice response object that could provide me everything I want during the development (debugging) and production.
+What I tried to achieve with this framework was to have a nice response object that could provide us everything we want during the development (debugging) and release.

 The result is the `RestResponse` object.
-It has only the 3 properties `URLResponse` gives but with some nice computed properties and methods to handle the data.
+It has only the 3 properties `URLResponse` gives, the the original `URLRequest` and some nice computed properties and methods to handle the data.

 #### Status Code